KuNyaa/RNA-Design-LM/README.md

 # RNA-Design-LM
 RNA-Design-LM is a research codebase for designing RNA sequences with autoregressive language models.
 Instead of solving each RNA inverse-folding instance from scratch with combinatorial search, we train a conditional LM to map target secondary structures (dot–bracket strings) directly to RNA sequences, combining supervised learning on solver-generated structure–sequence pairs with reinforcement learning that optimizes thermodynamic folding metrics such as Boltzmann probability, ensemble defect, and MFE uniqueness.
 Constrained decoding enforces base-pairing rules during generation so that all sampled sequences are structurally valid by construction, enabling fast, amortized RNA design at scale.

-## Note: All the training data and model for Supervised Learning and RL is in huggingface hub see: [https://huggingface.co/Milanmg/LLM-RNA-Design-2025/tree/main]
+## Note: All the training data and models for Supervised Learning and RL are available on the Hugging Face Hub.
+See: [https://huggingface.co/Milanmg/LLM-RNA-Design-2025/tree/main]

 ## 1. Dependency
-python3 \
-pip install requirements.txt
+pip3 install requirements.txt

 ## 2. Constrained Decoding
 This script runs batched inference with an RNA LM on a JSONL test set of target structures, optionally using C++-accelerated constrained decoding (via prefix_allowed_tokens_fn) to enforce Watson–Crick–wobble pairing.
 It also supports resuming from an existing output file so you don’t waste samples on IDs that are already complete.